-In contrast, according Bought by Many, an annual worldwide policy would cost £52.48.
+In contrast, according to Bought by Many, an annual worldwide policy would cost £52.48.

-It is a good idea to look for specialist travel insurance if you’re over 70.
-You’ll end up paying a lot less and have peace of mind that the policy will work for you.
-Specialist travel insurance for over 70s has more comprehensive cover for medical needs.
-These tailored policies often cover pre-existing conditions and any medical needs you might have.
-For example, they can cover the cost of medicine if you forget your prescription or ran out of pills.
+It is a good idea to look for specialist travel insurance if you're over 70.
+You'll end up paying a lot less and have peace of mind that the policy will work for you.
+In addition, specialist travel insurance for over 70s has more comprehensive cover for medical needs.
+These tailored policies often cover pre-existing conditions and any healthcare needs you might have.
+For example, they can cover the cost of medicine if you forget your prescription or run out of pills.

 Travel insurance for over 80s

 Travel insurance for over 80s can be tricky to find.
-Your options are more limited at this age, but you can still find good options.
-According to Nimble Fins, the average cost of a single trip travel insurance for over 80s can cost:
+Your choices are more limited at this age, but you can still find good options.
+According to Nimble Fins, the average cost of single trip travel insurance for over 80s is:

 - £54.53 in Europe